Traditional Medicines and OTC Products

-Traditional, herbal, complementary or alternative medicines and devices on the Irish market must be either authorised or registered with the HPRA which, as the competent authority for regulation of traditional herbal medicinal products (THMPs), is responsible for their monitoring.
+Traditional, herbal, complementary or alternative medicines and devices on the Irish market must be either authorised or registered with the HPRA.
 Applications to register herbal medicinal products can be submitted under Article 8(3) or Article 10(a) of Directive 2001/83/EC.
-The Directive on Traditional Herbal Medicinal Products (2004/24/EC) was transposed into Irish law with the implementation of the Medicinal Products (Control of Placing on the Market) Regulations 2007 (S.I.
-No. 540 of 2007).
-The Directive on THMPs required each MS to set up a registration process for traditional herbal medicines which can be used without medical supervision.
-As a result of history of traditional use and acceptable safety and quality levels, THMPs are subject to a simplified registration procedure, they must:
+Directive 2004/24/EC on Traditional Herbal Medicinal Products was transposed into Irish law using the Medicinal Products (Control of Placing on the Market) Regulations 2007 (S.I.
+540/2007).
+Directive 2004/24/EC requires each MS to set up a registration process for traditional herbal medicines which can be used without medical supervision.
+As a result of history of traditional use and acceptable safety and quality levels, traditional herbal medicinal products (THMPs) are subject to a simplified registration procedure, they must:

-- be administered exclusively at a specified strength and dose
+- be administered exclusively at a specified strength and dose; and

 2. Can these traditional, herbal, complementary, or alternative products be advertised directly to the public?

-Yes, traditional, herbal, complementary, or alternative products can be advertised directly to the public (as long as they have certificate of traditional use registration), but if they are medicinal the Advertising Regulations apply in respect of, for example the accuracy of advertisements and prohibition of mis- leading statements.
+Yes, traditional, herbal, complementary, or alternative products can be advertised directly to the public (as long as they have certificate of traditional use registration), subject to the provisions of the Advertising Regulations.
 Advertisements to the public must be accurate and objective, as well as encourage rational use of the product to ensure consistency with the certificate of traditional use registration and SmPC.
-Members of the ASAI advertisements must comply with the general advertising requirements in the ASAI Code, such as the advertisement should be honest and not bring the Industry into disrepute.
-(See Question 17 of Marketing, Manufacturing, Packaging & Labeling, Advertising)

 3. What health, advertising, and marketing claims may be made for traditional, herbal, complementary, or alternative products?